EGI-Federation/datahub-documentation/source/api.rst

 Working with PID / Handle
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-It's possible to mint a Permanent Identifier (PID) for a space or subdirectory of a space using a handle service (like Handle.net) that is registered in the Onezone (EGI DataHub).
+It's possible to mint a Permanent Identifier (PID) for a space or a subdirectory of a space using a handle service (like Handle.net) that is registered in the Onezone (EGI DataHub).

-Once done accessing the PID using its URL will redirect to the Onedata share, allowing to retrieve the files.
+Once done, accessing the PID using its URL will redirect to the Onedata share allowing to retrieve the files.

 Prerequisites: access to a Handle service registered in the Onezone.